shawnmanuel000/BananaCollectingNavigation/README.md

 ### Introduction

-In this project, I trained an agent to navigate (and collect bananas!) in a large, square world as shown below.
+In this project, I trained an agent to navigate (and collect bananas!) in a large, square world as shown below as part of Udacity's Deep Reinforcement Learning project.

 ![Trained Agent][image1]